espressif/esp-iot-bridge/components/iot_bridge/User_Guide.md

 ### 1.4 Wireless NIC

-ESP-IOT-Bridge device can be connected to the PC or MCU through multiple network interfaces (USB/ETH/SDIO/SPI).
+ESP-IoT-Bridge device can be connected to the PC or MCU through multiple network interfaces (USB/ETH/SDIO/SPI).
 Once connected, the PC or MCU will have an additional network card.
 These devices can access the Internet after configuring the network.

 - Use a USB cable to connect the GPIO19/20 of ESP32-S2 or ESP32-S3 with MCU.